-0. Preface: Getting started
+0. Preface: getting started

-If you've never used $\mathbb{L}^{A}T{E}X$ (pronounced LAY-tech) before, the best way to get started is to download both the tex and pdf versions of this template.
-To compile the tex file (i.e. to turn it into a nice-looking pdf file), you have two options: you can either download and install a tex editor and compiler (e.g. MikTex) onto your computer, or you can use Overleaf, a terrific online tex editor.
+If you've never used $\square T_EX$ (pronounced LAY-tech) before, one way to get started is to download both the tex and pdf versions of this template.
+To compile the tex file (i.e. to turn it into a nice-looking pdf file), you have two options:

+- you can download and install a tex editor and compiler (e.g. MikTex) onto your computer, or - you can use Overleaf, a terrific online tex editor.

 Both of these options are free.
 I recommend starting with Overleaf, and then (once you get the hang of how things work) trying to download and install a local tex editor / compiler on your computer.